albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    Create file `src/main/java/demo/boot/OfficeCountMetricDecorator.java`

    {% include custom/note.html details="The following example is barely enough to make the test compile.
 I prefer empty responses over of throwing exceptions in such cases as these are less invasive.
-If this method is called by the controlled before it was expected, then we simply get the wrong, blank, result instead of an error." %}
+If this method is called by the controlled before it was expected, then we simply get the wrong, empty, result instead of an error." %}

    ```java
    package demo.boot;